ilto86/sushi-lover/README.md

 #### 2.2.
 Sushi <a class="anchor" id="section_2_2"></a>

 The ***sushi*** could be either public or private.
 It can be viewed by all types of users but created, edited, and deleted only by its author.
-The author can put comments but can't like his own beer label.
+The author can put comments but can't like his own sushi.
 Only the other users can like it.

 ##### 2.2.1 Sushi Characteristics <a class="anchor" id="section_2_2_1"></a>